 About Traumatic Brain Injury

-There is life after brain injury, and at Baylor Scott & White Institute for Rehabilitation,* our goal is to help you discover it.
-We use specialized physical therapy, occupational therapy and speech therapy to help you regain function.
-During your inpatient rehabilitation, we will work with you to stabilize you injury, restore your functional abilities and prepare you and your family for community re-entry.
+There is life after brain injury, and inpatient rehabilitation at Baylor Scott & White Institute for Rehabilitation is an important step in reaching that life.
+Our goal is to help you get there through specialized physical, occupational, and speech therapy that will aid in your ability to regain function.
+During your inpatient rehabilitation, we will work with you to stabilize your injury, restore your functional abilities and prepare you and your family for community re-entry.

 Baylor Scott & White Institute for Rehabilitation – Dallas is one of only 16 facilities nationwide designated as a model system of care for patients with traumatic brain injuries.
 The North Texas Traumatic Brain Injury Model System was designed to increase knowledge about the effects of TBIs and to improve the quality of life for patients and their families.

 Our dedicated brain injury team is led by a board-certified physical medicine and rehabilitation physician with additional board certification in brain injury.
 Our physicians specializes in caring for those with complex neurological injuries and illnesses.
 Other clinical team members include physical therapists, occupational therapists, speech therapists, rehabilitation nurses, rehabilitation aides and dietary staff.

 - Neuro-IFRAH (Neuro-Integrated Functional Rehabilitation and Habituation)

 - NCS (Neurological Certification Specialist designated by the National Physical Therapy board)

 - Board-Certified Neuropsychologists